Henry Caldera: Career

 Caldera became a radio artist in 1968 and recorded his first hit song Thara Petia in 1972.
 He subsequently released a four-song album in 1977.
 During his lifetime he released three audio cassettes and two compact discs.
 Most his songs were solos, and children's songs; it is said that Caldera often sang for his own children and grandchildren.

-Honors
+Honours

 In 1979, the Prime Minister of Sri Lanka, Ranasinghe Premadasa, donated a house for Caldera to live.
 In 1993, Caldera received a Kala Bhushana award (the second highest award granted by the state to performing artists).
-Student bodies at several universities and non-governmental organizations honored him in appreciation of his service to folk music.
+Student bodies at several universities and non-governmental organisations honored him in appreciation of his service to folk music.

 Personal life, and death

 Caldera firmly believed that art is art and nothing could buy an artist; he held on to this belief until he died.

 Caldera had four children with his wife, who was also blind.
 He was diagnosed with cancer in 2004 and died on 11 October 2006.
-Caldera's second son, Chaminda, sings in his memory.